FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

 .. vim: syntax=rst

-Chapter 5: OUTPUT FILES AND OPTIONS
+Chapter 5: Output Files and Options
 ===================================

-BASIC GUIDELINES FOR USING OUTPUT FILES.
+Basic Guidelines for Using Output Files.
 -----------------------------------------

 During the flood simulation, the user has two choices for viewing the model flood progression: